Lessons in Losses (You Can’t Win ‘Em All)

 Substance: I pushed a lot on ‘simplified’ versus ‘oversimplified,’ but I think I missed the key question.
 If my opponent was unable to give me an example of a film that did NOT ‘oversimplify’ a cultural movement, that would mean my opponent was holding media to an impossible, unreasonable standard.
 Instead, I kept pushing him on which wave of feminism he claimed was being oversimplified—fine, but not the knock out blow.
 I also missed a real opportunity to call out a piece of misquoted evidence; he claimed that America Ferrera and the whole cast had disavowed the film, which is plainly false.
 I thought the judges recognized that, but didn’t spend enough time attacking it.

 Structure: I was a little in my head this round because of a big work call happening literally the minute after the round ended.
-It missed with my time allocation; I finished around 20 seconds early.
+It messed with my time allocation; I finished around 20 seconds early.

 Style: I was charismatic and fun.
 No issues.